 During the first part of the route to Pitalito we climbed high into the Colombian Andes where the temperature dropped abruptly.
 I hugged a small day pack in my lap to stay warm.
 Since it was so hot in Cali, I’d packed away warmer clothes.

-The roads we traveled were some of the most crooked I’ve ever seen – reminiscent of the coastal road from San Francisco to Stinson Beach in Marin County, but longer and sharper with many more twists and turns!
-The higher we climbed the greener the terrain became as we passed by coffee, banana, and sugarcane plantations, thick untamed jungle vegetation, cows, and horse farms.
+The roads traveled were some of the most crooked I’ve ever seen – reminiscent of the coastal road from San Francisco to Stinson Beach in Marin County, but longer, sharper, and with more twists and turns!
+While passing by sugarcane, coffee, and banana plantations, horse farms, and untamed vegetation, the higher we climbed the greener the terrain!
 It was beautiful!

 We stopped for lunch at a small out-of-the-way roadside café.
 The family running the restaurant lived in part of the building and offered travelers a quick meal of chicken or fish, rice, and vegetables.

-With Finca el Cielo as my base, I spent several days touring the pre-Columbian archaeological sites around San Agustin and will describe that incredible experience in a separate blog post.
+With Finca el Cielo as my base, I spent several days touring the fascinating pre-Columbian archaeological sites around San Agustin and will describe that incredible experience in a separate blog post.

 After a long bus ride from San Agustín through Pitalito, Pasto, Ipiales, and Tulcán I arrived in Quito yesterday.
-Now it feels like maybe the whole thing was a dream.
-The Internet here is strong, so I can get caught up on blog posts including the San Agustín to Quito.
+Now it feels like the whole thing was a dream.
+The Internet here is strong, so I’ll catch up on blog posts, including the adventurous trip from San Agustín to Quito.